Chart Color Schemes

 Urangan - Wondunna has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch identified 28 projects likely affecting the region.
-Notable initiatives include Astro Aero Aircraft Manufacturing Centre, Torquay Esplanade Hotel & Apartment Complex, Urangan State Boat Harbour Master Plan, and 632-633 Esplanade Mixed-Use Development.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 25 projects that could affect the region.
+Notable projects include Astro Aero Aircraft Manufacturing Centre, Urangan Boat Harbour Master Plan, 632-633 Esplanade Mixed-Use Development, and Homes for Queenslanders - Torquay Social Housing.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.